Tips and Advice on How to Avoid Getting Idi Amin’s Revenge – Travelers Diarrhea

 Traveler’s Diarrhea can affect anybody about anywhere, but it most commonly afflicts people from industrialized nations visiting developing countries.

-Travelers are most likely to contract it in the tropics and semi-tropics of Latin America, Southeast Asia, and sub-Saharan Africa.
+Travelers will most likely contract it in the tropics and semi-tropics of Latin America, Southeast Asia, and sub-Saharan Africa.
 The actual cause of the condition can vary.
 Still, in most cases, the culprit is bacteria of one kind.
 You can contract Traveler’s Diarrhea by drinking contaminated water (including that melted from ice cubes) or eating certain undercooked or raw foods.

 Tips and Advice on How to Avoid Idi Amin’s Revenge, Aka Traveler’s Diarrhea

 The risk of infection varies depending on the type of exposure.
 It ranges from a reasonably low risk from eating hot, cooked foods and drinking factory-sealed beverages to a higher risk from eating raw vegetables and fruits and drinking tap water.
-Additionally, street food is not prepared under hygienic conditions and is considered an increased risk for Westerners.
+Additionally, street food is not prepared under hygienic conditions and is an increased risk for Westerners.
 The most common culprit is a bacteria called E. coli.

-As with all diseases, it is best to consult a doctor rather than self-medicate for traveler’s Diarrhea.
+As with all diseases, it is best to consult a doctor rather than self-medicate for a traveler’s Diarrhea.
 This is especially relevant for pregnant women and children.

 The Web MD recommends Pepto-Bismol (2 ounces four times daily or two tablets four times daily) to decrease Diarrhea and shorten the illness duration.
 Pepto-Bismol also appears to be effective in preventing traveler’s Diarrhea.
 Still, it should not be taken for more than three weeks at a time.